GeonhanLee/SceneStack/README.md

 ```

 ### SceneStackCanvasSorter
 The raycast order of canvas across multiple scenes with same sorting order is not guranteed.

-`SceneStackCanvasSorter` sets the `sortingOrder` of a canvas to the index of a scene which belongs to.
+To fix this, `SceneStackCanvasSorter` sets the `sortingOrder` of a canvas to the index of a scene which belongs to.

 Add `SceneStackCanvasSorter` component to your canvas object.
 ![image](https://github.com/GeonhanLee/SceneStack/assets/37390116/0697f7f1-9691-4556-a163-89c74ba821d1)

 ### SceneStackCameraSorter
-Camera is sorted in the camera stack with an index of  belonged scene.
+Camera is sorted in the camera stack with an index of its belonged scene.
-However, you can sort multiple camera in the same scene with `SceneStackCameraSorter` component.
+If you want to sort the cameras in the same scene, use the `SceneStackCameraSorter` component.

 Add `SceneStackCameraSorter` component to your Camera object and modify Sorting Order in the inspector window.
 The lower sorting order is rendered first.
 ![image](https://github.com/GeonhanLee/SceneStack/assets/37390116/71b3e9dc-b32f-402a-b6e4-2e404dd4f2a1)